jdhao/dotfiles/README.md

 # Introduction

-This repo is created to store my personal setting for [Neovim](https://github.com/neovim/neovim), bash, zsh and other commonly used tools.
+This repo is created to store my personal settings for bash, zsh and other commonly used tools.